EGI-Federation/datahub-documentation/source/clients.rst

 Clients
 -------

-The Oneclient code and basic documentation is available on `GitHub <https://github.com/onedata/oneclient>`_.
+The Oneclient code and basic documentation are available on `GitHub <https://github.com/onedata/oneclient>`_.

 The official documentation is hosted on the